MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 ## 4. Start the SDK

 In order to use App Center, you must opt in to the module(s) that you want to use.
 By default no modules are started and you will have to explicitly call each of them when starting the SDK.
+If you're developing for an extension, please refer to the [Extension getting started page](./ios-extensions.md).

 ### 4.1 Add the import statements

-Open the project's **AppDelegate** file and add the following import statements.
+Open the project's **AppDelegate** file and add the following import statements:
-If you're in the application extension, use the main view controller file.

 ```objc
 @import AppCenter;